Command line interface¶

 This command shows a list of all configuration keys and their corresponding values.
 This way you can get the names of the configuration keys in order to read or write them individually via the

 This command allows reading a single configuration key.
 The name of the key must be supplied as a parameter.

-With this command a single configuration key can be written.
+This command can be used to write a single configuration key.
 The name of the key and the desired value must be passed as additional arguments:

-This command deletes a single configuration key resulting in Veyon using the internal index:`default value for this key.
+With this command a single configuration key can be deleted, i.e. Veyon then uses the internal default value.
 The name of the key must be passed as an additional argument:

 Network object directory¶

-As described in the section ref:`Rooms and Computers, Veyon provides a built-in network object directory that can be used when no LDAP server is available.
+As described in the section Locations & computers, Veyon provides a built-in network object directory that can be used when no LDAP server is available.
 This network object directory can be managed in the Veyon Configurator as well as on the command line.
 Certain operations such as CSV import are currently only available on the command line.
 For most commands, a detailed description with examples is available in the command-specific help.
 The following commands can be used in the

 add <TYPE> <NAME> [<HOST ADDRESS> <MAC ADDRESS> <PARENT>]